awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 # Using the Elastic Beanstalk Python platform<a name="create-deploy-python-container"></a>

-The AWS Elastic Beanstalk Python platform is a set of [environment configurations](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.python) for Python web applications that can run behind an Apache proxy server with WSGI\.
-Each configuration corresponds to a version of Python, such as Python 3\.4\.
+The AWS Elastic Beanstalk Python platform is a set of [platform versions](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.python) for Python web applications that can run behind a proxy server with WSGI\.
+Each platform branch corresponds to a version of Python, such as Python 3\.4\.

+Starting with Amazon Linux 2 platform branches, Elastic Beanstalk provides [Gunicorn](https://gunicorn.org/) as the default WSGI server\.

+You can add a `Procfile` to your source bundle to specify and configure the WSGI server for your application\.
+For details, see [Configuring the WSGI server with a Procfile](python-configuration-procfile.md)\.

+You can use the `Pipfile` and `Pipfile.lock` files created by Pipenv to specify Python package dependencies and other requirements\.
+For details about specifying dependencies, see [Specifying dependencies using a requirements file](python-configuration-requirements.md)\.

 Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment\.
 You can configure environment variables needed by your application, enable log rotation to Amazon S3, and map folders in your application source that contain static files to paths served by the proxy server\.